CyberDefender369/Active-Directory-Home-Lab/README.md

 <h1>Active Directory Home Lab</h1>

 <h2>Description</h2>
-This project consists of basic Active Directory (AD) configurations.
-In this home lab I configured an Organizational Unit (OU), Domain Controller (DC), and Dynamic Host Configuration Protocol (DHCP).
+This project focuses on basic Active Directory (AD) configurations.
+In this home lab I configured Organizational Unit (OU), Domain Controller (DC), and Dynamic Host Configuration Protocol (DHCP).
 Simple networking configurations were implemented as well.
 Additionally, a RHEL client was added to the AD domain.

 <h2>Languages and Utilities Used</h2>